mocon/oconnor-blog/content/posts/2021-01-28-not-knowing-is-most-intimate.md

 ![](/media/children-courtesy-.png)

-photo courtesy
+> *photo courtesy Harsha Vardhan*

 That's right, that's you who is fearfully and wonderfully made.
 Breathe those words, let that sink in, because intimacy with this truth about yourself provides all you need for intimate relationship with every moment of your life.

-All this is possible because intimacy with and acceptance of ourselves makes us courageous, ready to meet the present moment.
-Not because anything’s been added, but because much has been shed.
+All this is possible through intimacy with and acceptance of ourselves, making us courageous, and thankfully, freer.
+We meet life in equanimity and with great humor, for no matter what she has in store for us our truth is all we need.
+Nothing added, but much shed.
 No longer in need of our armor, no longer needing to rely on anything more complicated than what already resides in our hearts, we’re free to be surprised by the present moment and ready to accept her gifts.